In This Series:

 Here are 10 principles of success I have learned from working with and observing hundreds of couples:

 - Happiness is not the most important thing.
 Everyone wants to be happy, but happiness will come and go.
 Successful couples learn to intentionally do things that will bring happiness back when life pulls it away.

-- Couples discover the value in just showing up.
+- A couple in a successful marriage discovers the value in just showing up.
 When things get tough and couples don’t know what to do, they need to hang in there and be there for their spouse.
 Time has a way of helping couples work things out by providing opportunities to reduce stress and overcome challenges.

 - If you do what you always do, you will get same result.
 Wise couples have learned that you have to approach problems differently to get different results.
 Often, minor changes in approach, attitude and actions make the biggest difference in marriage.